Department of Economics

 204 McElhinney Hall

 Please read through this AND our FAQ page carefully before contacting the department with questions.

 Steps in the Admission Process

 All applications to our graduate program should be submitted online at the following web address–www.applytexas.org.
 You should submit this as soon as possible so that we can create an application folder for you.
-It is OK to fill out the application before your remaining materials are ready to send.
-Complete and submit the online application before you mail any supplementary documents to the Economics department.
+Starting on October 1, 2013 all applicants will be expected to upload necessary documents through myUH.
+In addition, be sure to list your three recommenders names and email addresses on the online application.
+They will be contacted directly and asked to upload their letters of recommendation by the University.
+It is OK to fill out the application before your remaining materials are ready to send or upload.

 Please make sure that you apply for the correct program.
 In addition, it is very important that you list a currently active email address that you check regularly.
 We will use the email address that you list on your application to communicate with you.